ralloMatt/CMPSCI_4760_P1/README.md

 error message itself should be:
 my_prog: Error: Detailed error message where my_prog is actually the name of the executable (argv[0]) that you are trying to execute.
 This should not be hardcoded, so no matter what the executable name is, it will output the correct result.
-This i
+This is necessary so that later on when we are working with multiple executables it is easier to find where the problem is.